vendia/blog/posts/2022-04-15-blockchains-vs-cloud-and-it.md

 ---
 title: 'Strengths and Weakness of Centralized IT, Private Chains, and Public Chains'
-description: 'In part 2 of the 3 Body Problem we explore the strengths and weaknesses of blockchains and IT'
+description: 'In part 2 of the 3 Body Problem we explore the strengths and weaknesses of blockchains and IT.'
 date: '2022-04-15'
+categories:
+  - blockchain
+  - infrastructure
 authors:
   - Tim Wagner
 ---